Datadog SIEM

 Ensure that CloudTrail logs are arriving in your trial Datadog account before running the attack commands.
 You can use the following link to filter logs using the service:cloudtrail query.

-user in an external AWS account.
-You will take advantage of a misconfigured IAM role to assume the vulnerable-role
+In this simulated attack, you will begin as the attacker user in an external AWS account.
+You will take advantage of a misconfigured IAM role to assume the vulnerable-role IAM role in the target account.
+After you have successfully assumed the vulnerable-role, you will use Stratus Red Team to simulate common cloud attack tactics.

 The following diagram shows the attack path for this staged attack: